daystone4/David-Stone/README.md

 ### Currently

-* Continue to experiment with Vue and it's ecosystem
+* Continuing to experiment with Vue and it's ecosystem
-* Learning Node.js and MySQL
+* Learning Node.js and NoSQL (MongoDB)
 * Practicing javascript algorithms

 ### Projects